-As a passenger, the following tips will make your trip a safe and enjoyable one:
+As a passenger, the following tips will make your trip safer and more enjoyable:

 - Have the driver park the car a few feet from the curb so that you enter and exit the car from street level rather than the curb.

-- Sit down first, then bring legs in pivoting to face forward.
+- Sit down first, then pivot your legs to face forward.

 Your surgeon will write any restrictions on your discharge summary.

-Depending on your surgery, a shower may need to be substituted for that favorite soaking hot bath.
+Depending on your surgery, showers may need to be substituted for baths.

 Showering is easier and safer when you use the following items: